Repair-Based Degrees of Database Inconsistency: Computation and Complexity: ASP-Based Computation of the Inconsistency Measure

 For an FD in $\Sigma$, say $\varphi\!: \ \neg \exists xyz_1z_2vw(R(x,y,z_1,v) \wedge R(x,y,z_2,w) \wedge z_1 \neq z_2)$, which makes the third attribute functionally depend upon the first two, the repair program contains the rules:

 For DCs and FDs, the repair programs can be made {\em normal}, i.e. non-disjunctive, by moving all the disjuncts but one, in turns, in negated form to the body of the rule \cite{monica} (cf. Section \ref{sec:dlv}).
-For example, the rule $P(a) \vee R(b) \leftarrow \nit{Body}$, can be written as the two rules \ $P(a) \leftarrow \nit{Body}, \nit{not} R(b)$ and $R(b) \leftarrow \nit{Body}, \nit{not} P(a)$.\footnote{This transformation preserves the semantics, because these repair-ASPs turn out to be head-cycle-free \cite{monica}.} Still the resulting program can be {\em non-stratified} if there is recursion via negation \cite{gelfond}, as in the case of FDs, and DCs with self-joins.
+For example, the rule $P(a) \vee R(b) \leftarrow \nit{Body}$, can be written as the two rules \ $P(a) \leftarrow \nit{Body}, \nit{not} \ R(b)$ and $R(b) \leftarrow \nit{Body}, \nit{not} \ P(a)$.\footnote{This transformation preserves the semantics, because these repair-ASPs turn out to be head-cycle-free \cite{monica}.} Still the resulting program can be {\em non-stratified} if there is recursion via negation \cite{gelfond}, as in the case of FDs, and DCs with self-joins.

 \begin{example} (ex. \ref{ex:rep} cont.)
-The initial instance with tids is $D=\{P(1,e), P(2,a), Q(3,a,b),$ $R(4,a,c), \}$.
+The initial instance with tids is $D=\{P(1,e), P(2,a),$ $ Q(3,a,b),$ $R(4,a,c), \}$.
 The repair program contains the following rules, with the first and second for $\kappa_1$ and $\kappa_2$, resp.:

-The {\em repair program} $\Pi(D,\{\kappa_1,\kappa_2\})$ has the stable models: \ $\mc{M}_1 = \{P'(1,e,{\sf s}),Q'(3,a,b,{\sf s}),$ $ R'(4,a,c,{\sf s}),$ $ P'(2,a,{\sf d}) \}$ $ \cup \ D$ \ and \ $\mc{M}_2 = \{P'(1,e,{\sf s}), P'(2,a,{\sf s}),Q'(3,a,b,{\sf d}), R'(4,a,c,{\sf d}) \} \cup \ D$, which correspond to the S-repairs $D_1, D_2$, resp. \boxtheorem \end{example}
+The {\em repair program} $\Pi(D,\{\kappa_1,\kappa_2\})$ has the stable models: \ $\mc{M}_1 = \{P'(1,e,{\sf s}),$ $Q'(3,a,b,{\sf s}),$ $ R'(4,a,c,{\sf s}),$ $ P'(2,a,{\sf d}) \}$ $ \cup \ D$ \ and \ $\mc{M}_2 = \{P'(1,e,{\sf s}), P'(2,a,{\sf s}),$ $Q'(3,a,b,{\sf d}), R'(4,a,c,{\sf d}) \} \cup \ D$, which correspond to the S-repairs $D_1, D_2$, resp. \boxtheorem \end{example}

-Similar repair programs can be produced to specify {\em attribute-based repairs} that, instead of deleting (or inserting) tuples, change attribute values in existing ones.
-This is the case, for example, that only allow changing values into a (single) null value (on the assumption that joins and comparisons through nulls do not hold) \cite{foiks18}.
+Similar repair programs can be produced to specify {\em attribute-based repairs} that, instead of deleting (or inserting) tuples, change attribute values in existing tuples.
+This is the case, for example, when one allows changing values into a null value as in SQL databases, on the assumption that joins and comparisons through nulls do not hold \cite{foiks18}.
 This becomes relevant in Section \ref{sec:atr}.

 Now, and back to tuple-based repairs, to compute $\mbox{\nit{inc-deg}}^{c,g_3\!}(D,\Sigma)$, for the C-repair semantics, we can add rules to $\Pi$ to collect the {\em tids} of tuples deleted from the database, a rule with aggregation to compute the number of deleted tuples, plus a {\em weak program-constraint} \cite{dlv} that eliminates all the stable models (equivalently, S-repairs) that violate the constraint a non-minimum number of times: